muratk3n/thirdwave/en/tweets/2020/week5.md

 ---

 GDP YoY is 2.3%, is it "juiced"?
 Treasuries, earnings are saying one thing, GDP another.
 FED's nowcast was expecting near zero.

 Did Kudlow snort some cocaine and went haywire on this thing?

-If the number is real, it means growth slowing, not as bad as previously thought (for now, unless there is revision).
+If the number is real, it means growth slowing, not as bad as previously thought (unless there is revision later).

 *2020-1-31 4:58:43*